Welcome to Lithic!

 Failures of type (2) should not be retried and the candidate enrollment should be abandoned.

-Using the enrollment endpoint and receiving successful responses is an important part of ensuring your card program is compliant with relevant government and banking regulations.
+Using the account holder creation endpoint and receiving successful responses is an important part of ensuring your card program is compliant with relevant government and banking regulations.
 Please note that attempts to bypass the CIP controls or attempting to allow end-users to affect transactions before receiving a successful CIP response is a violation of the Lithic terms of service and may result in service suspension.

 We provide a simple web app that showcases the API implemented with Vue and Express.